lauraacalvino/lauraacalvino/README.md

 ## Hi there 👋

-I’m Laura, a Front End developer in training with a creative background in 3D, animation, and digital experiences.
+I’m Laura, a Front End developer with a creative background in 3D, animation, and digital experiences.

 I love combining creativity + technology to build meaningful, user-centered interfaces.
-Currently looking for a Front End internship while finishing my Master in Front End Design & Development.

 If an idea pops into my head, chances are I’ll try to build it ✨